Debt-to-Equity Ratio in Insurance

 Example Insurance Companies to Analyze

-Use the Equiscale Screener โ to filter insurance stocks by debt-to-equity ratio and other metrics.
+Filter insurance stocks by debt-to-equity ratio and other metrics:

 Key Takeaways

-- Debt-to-Equity Ratio in insurance should be compared against sector peers, not the market average.
+- Debt-to-Equity Ratio in insurance should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: Embedded value based valuation (not traditional P/E), long-duration liabilities, investment income dependent.